-Almost all the parents (96 per cent) surveyed said it was important for schools to help children ‘understand and be prepared for’ friendships, while 82 per cent said the same about sexual relationships and 92 per cent said it about family relationships, according to the poll for the Mental Health Foundation and relationships charity Fastn.
+Almost all the parents (96%) surveyed said it was important for schools to help children ‘understand and be prepared for’ friendships.
+In comparison, 82% said the same about sexual relationships and 92% said it about family relationships, according to the poll for the Mental Health Foundation and relationships charity Fastn.

-The research was done online between 9th and 14th June, with 1,011 parents who currently have children in primary or secondary schools in England.
+The research was done online between 9 to 14 June 2021, with 1011 parents who currently have children in primary or secondary schools in England.

-It also found variation in levels of comfort with talking about mental health, with 20 per cent of parents saying their child was not confident in ‘talking about their moods and emotions with you or their friends’.
+It also found variation in comfort levels with talking about mental health, with 20% of parents saying their child was not confident in ‘talking about their moods and emotions with you or their friends’.

-One in 10 parents said they themselves feel ‘not that confident’ or ‘not confident at all’ in talking to their child about either their own or their child’s mental health.
+One in 10 parents said they feel ‘not that confident’ or ‘not confident at all’ in talking to their child about their own or their child’s mental health.

-The two charities are releasing their findings today to support #RSEDay, when parents, schools and the education sector come together to support best practice in Relationships, Health and Sex Education (RSE).
+The two charities are releasing their findings today to support #RSEDay, when parents, schools and the education sector come together to support best practices in Relationships, Health and Sex Education (RSE).

 The new research also found that parents recognise RHSE could help overcome barriers to talking about good mental health.

-- 92 per cent of parents surveyed said that it was important or very important that the new curriculum should enable pupils to understand and recognise the connection between relationships and mental health.
+- 92% of parents surveyed said that it was important or very important that the new curriculum should enable pupils to understand and recognise the connection between relationships and mental health

-- 95 per cent of parents believed that schools overall should help children understand ways to look after mental health and well-being.
+- 95% of parents believed that schools overall should help children understand ways to look after mental health and well-being

-Despite positive parental feelings toward the importance of education about relationships and mental health, just 42 per cent of parents recalled school communication about Relationships and Sex Education and 46 per cent said they had not been contacted by schools.
+Despite positive parental feelings toward the importance of education about relationships and mental health, just 42% of parents recalled school communication about Relationships and Sex Education, and 46% said they had not been contacted by schools.

 Notes to editors

-- Survation polled 1,011 parents of children currently in a primary or secondary school in England online.
-Fieldwork was conducted 9th-14th June 2021.
+Survation polled 1011 parents of children currently in a primary or secondary school in England online.
+Fieldwork was conducted from 9 to 14 June 2021.

-- About Fastn: Fastn believes we should all have the same chances to enjoy a thriving family life.
-We work with others to influence and promote the healthy, dependable relationships that support thriving families in all their forms.
+Fastn believes we should all have the same chances to enjoy thriving family life.
+We work with others to influence and promote healthy, dependable relationships that support thriving families in all their forms.